Thursday, 20 April 2023

 Sri Sivakozhundandavar Temple/ Sri Sivakozhundeeswarar Temple/ அருள்மிகு சிவன்கூடல் சிவக்கொழுந்தீஸ்வரர் திருக்கோயில், Sivan Koodal, Kanchipuram District, Tamil Nadu.

-This Shiva Temple at Sivan Koodal, close to Pillai Chatram on Chennai Kanchipuram ( Chennai to Mumbai highway ).
+This Shiva Temple is at Sivan Koodal, close to Pillai Chatram on Chennai Kanchipuram (Chennai to Mumbai highway).
 Transport ( Auto ) facility is available from Pillai Chatram and Sunguvarchatram.
-This Shiva Temple is under the control of Tamil Nadu archaeological Department, as a protected monument.
-As per the name board this temple belongs to Rajendra Chozha-I, but there is no Rajendran-I’s period inscription recorded from this temple instead Virarajendra Chozha’s inscription is the earliest.
+This Shiva Temple is under the control of the Tamil Nadu Archaeological Department, as a protected monument.
+As per the name board, this temple belongs to Rajendra Chozha-I, but there is no Rajendran-I’s period inscription recorded from this temple instead Virarajendra Chozha’s inscription is the earliest.

 Moolavar : Sri Sivakozhundeeswarar